csc7/PP1_CI_TGC/README.md

 </details>
 <br><br>

-16. As owner, I want to give a short description of my my mission, values and vision, so clients known in advance my profile before closing a deal.
+16. As owner, I want to give a short description of my mission, values and vision, so clients known in advance my profile before closing a deal.

 | FEATURE | ACTION | EXPECTED RESULT | ACTUAL RESULT |
 | --- | --- | --- | --- |